taskiq-python/taskiq/docs/available-components/schedule-sources.md

 - `cron` - crontab string when to run the task.
 - `cron_offset` - timezone offset for cron values.
 Explained [here](../guide/scheduling-tasks.md#working-with-timezones)
 - `interval` - Interval to run periodic tasks.
+Must be at least 1 second and cannot have fractional seconds.
 - `time` - specific time when send the task.
 - `args` - args to use, when invoking the task.
 - `kwargs` - key-word arguments to use when invoking the task.